anjesh/ca-members-scrapper/readme.md

 * read each line of html file
 * check each line for the pattern
-* if the pattern is found, pass the patternFinder to the profileMaintaner
+* if the pattern is found, pass the patternFinder to the profileMaintainer
 * ProfileMaintainer maintains the collection of profiles
-* CSVProfileExport takes the collection of profiles and generates csv file
+* CSVProfileExport takes the collection of profiles and generates [csv file](out/profiles.csv)

 ## Setup